patzly/grocy-android/app/src/main/assets/README.md

 ## Improvements

-- Feedback and About accessible from login
+- feedback and About accessible from login
 - use server settings and configs

 ## Features

 - create, edit and delete shopping lists
-- Batch consume: icon (like flash toggle) for opening product, default is off for each scan
+- batch consume: icon (like flash toggle) for opening product, default is off for each scan
+- illustrations: offline, search, error, empty
-- Master product group sheet: go to master products with this product filter applied
+- master product group sheet: go to master products with this product filter applied
 - help page with note that all buttons can be long pressed to get a tip
 - translation contribution
 - extended product editing

-## Illustrations

-- offline
-- search not found
-- unknown error
-- empty

 # Conventions